Zumotokachirikato/gatsby-starter-netlify-cms/src/pages/show/2019-07-01-brighton-on-broadway.md

 ---
 ![brightonbroadway](/img/PVP-Brighton-On-Broadway-small-poster-0619-791x1024.jpg)

-Brighton on Broadway - sponsored by The heART of Brighton and presented by Platte Valley Players
+Brighton on Broadway -Friday, August 16th-  sponsored by The heART of Brighton and presented by Platte Valley Players

 For one special night only - PVP's Annual Fundraiser is back!
 Enjoy fabulous musical entertainment, delicious BBQ (catered by Famous Dave's BBQ), awesome silent auction items and a cash bar!
 Come out and support the performing arts in Brighton!

-- Tickets:  (seating is General Admission)
+* Tickets:  (seating is General Admission)
   Dinner & Show $35
   Show Only $20

-- Doors open at 6:15
+* Doors open at 6:15
   Dinner at 6:45
   Show at 7:45